 While there are many different places hunt with your Metal Detector, the thrill of recovering older more valuable coins plus holding in your hands different relics of the past will be something you will want to experience.
 Finding coins from the 17th,18th and early 19th Century is a far greater thrill then you can imagine.

 The answer to finding older sites is "Research!"
 Where can you find research material?

-2-Old Newspapers contain a wealth of information on almost every page Stories about holiday celebration on the town square park (May no longer exists) Carnival arriving in town (where did they set up?) and much more information.
+2. Old Newspapers contain a wealth of information on almost every page stories about holiday celebration on the town square park (may no longer exist) Carnival arriving in town (where did they set up?) and much more information.